On Abel's problem and Gauss congruences: Introduction

 In this paper, we are interested in the restriction of Abel's problem to the functions $\eta$ algebraic over $\mathbb{C}(x)$ that admit a Puiseux expansion with {\em rational} coefficients at some point $\delta$ in $\mathbb C \cup\{\infty\}$.

-Obviously the above mentioned decision procedures also apply in this context but we demonstrate an arithmetic criterion based on Gauss congruences for $\eta$ that proves effective in applications.
+Obviously the above mentioned decision procedures also apply in this context but we present here an arithmetic criterion based on Gauss congruences for $x\eta(x)$ that proves effective in applications.
 It is stated as Theorem \ref{theo:super} in Section~\ref{sec:Crit}, where we use in particular a consequence of Grothendieck's conjecture proved in rank one by Chudnovsky and Chudnovsky~\cite{chud}.

-Secondly, we apply our criterion to give in Section \ref{sec:Hyp} a complete resolution --~Theorem~\ref{theo:HypCrit}~-- of Abel's problem when $x\eta(x)$ is an algebraic hypergeometric series with rational parameters, by the way giving a criterion -- Theorem \ref{theo:HypGauss} -- for a globally bounded (\footnote{A series $f(x)\in \mathbb Q[[x]]$ is said to be globally bounded if it has a non-zero radius of convergence and if there exists $C\in \mathbb Q\setminus\{0\}$ such that $f(Cx)\in \mathbb Z[[x]]$.}) hypergeometric series with rational parameters to satisfy Gauss congruences.
+Secondly, we apply our criterion to give in Section \ref{sec:Hyp} a complete resolution --~Theorem~\ref{theo:HypCrit}~-- of Abel's problem when $x\eta(x)$ is an algebraic hypergeometric series with rational parameters.
+We obtain a criterion -- Theorem \ref{theo:HypGauss} -- for a globally bounded hypergeometric series with rational parameters to satisfy Gauss congruences.
 This enables us to confirm a prediction attributed to Golyshev by Zagier in \cite[p.
 757]{zagier}.

 Finally in Sections \ref{sec:Diag} and \ref{sec:Paths}, we briefly study the case when $\eta$ is a rational function and we apply our criterion to various examples issued from diagonals of multivariate rational fractions and random walks in the quarter plane.